-This is crucial.
-Maintaining a to-do list may sound childish, but it is the best way to ensure you don’t miss out on any essential aspect of a project during the implementation process.
+Maintaining a to-do list may seem very basic, but it is the best way to ensure you don’t miss out on any essential aspect of a project during the implementation process.

-The ideal time to create this to-do list is when you have a clear idea of what the project is all about and how it needs to be implemented.
-A to-do list needs to cover:
+The ideal time to create this to-do list is when you have a clear idea of the project and how you intend to execute it.
+A to-do list must cover:

-- Blueprint of how these categories will be implemented
+- Blueprint of how you’ll implement these categories

-Creating a plan and a to-do list is different.
-Basically, a plan is a more elaborative “to-do” list.
-Whatever is mentioned in your to-do list is explained in detail in your project plan.
-So, the best way to go about this is to create a plan and pin-point the major events, and create a to-do list and a plan around these elements.
+Note that creating a plan and a to-do list is different.
+A plan is a more elaborative “to-do” list.
+Whatever is stated in your to-do list is explained in detail in your project plan.
+So, the best way to manage time effectively is to create a to-do list and a plan around these elements.

 4. Stay Focused & Meet Daily Deadlines

-But, no matter how distracted you get, it is crucial that you maintain your focus.
-Make sure you have a work calendar that gives you a clear picture of what needs to be completed on a daily basis.
-This way, you know what you need to do and what is the work committed for that one day.
+But, no matter how distracted you get, you must maintain focus.
+Make sure you have a work calendar that gives you a clear picture of your daily work commitments.

 5. Automate as Much as You Can

 Automation is increasingly being adopted by businesses worldwide.
-No wonder then that 73% of organizations worldwide are now using automation technologies?
+No wonder then that 73% of organizations worldwide are now using automation technologies!

 6. Spend Your Time Right

-Do you know how many times a day you tend to pick up your phone and end up scrolling for the next half an hour?
+How many times a day do you pick up your phone and end up scrolling for the next half an hour?
 Guilty?
 Well, we all are.

-So, how do you go about it?
-The key is to know where you invest your working hours.
-Be aware that when you set your work aside and indulge in a conversation with your co-worker, pick up the phone but don’t start scrolling through it.
+If you get a call, pick up the phone but don’t start scrolling through it.
 Just attend the call or leave a message and get right back to work.

 Start by tracking each hour at work.
-At the end of each hour, determine the number and quality of tasks that you accomplished.
-Now, analyze and decide whether you could exceed your expectations in terms of quality and speed.
+At the end of each hour, determine the number and quality of tasks you managed to accomplish.
+Now, analyze and decide whether you can exceed your expectations regarding quality and speed.
 This will help you optimize performance for the next hour.

 7. Prioritize, Prioritize, Prioritize!

 Setting task priorities is one of the most relevant strategies for time management.
-Prioritization of daily tasks is essential to organize your daily or monthly work.
+Prioritization of daily tasks is essential to organize your daily, weekly, and monthly work.
 A well-organized work schedule promises greater efficiency and timely completion.

 Working with a prioritized list of tasks and activities will clarify which task demands absolute attention first and which task can be handled later in the day.
-If you go ahead with just a random order of tasks, the chances are that you might face urgent task requirements toward the end of the day.
+If you go ahead with just a random order of tasks, you might face urgent task requirements toward the end of the day.
 This might result in a sub-quality output.

 To avoid last-minute work, create a priority list.
-Layout your tasks for the month first, then categorize them as to which ones need prioritization for the first few days.
+Layout your tasks for the month first, then categorize which ones need prioritization for the first few days.
 Once you have categories, your work is halfway through.
-Now, take these categories one by one and prioritize tasks within them too.
+Now, take these categories and prioritize tasks within them too.
 And voila!
-You have seamlessly prioritized tasks that ensure that you don’t ever have to be in chaos again at work.
+You have seamlessly prioritized tasks that ensure you never have to be in chaos again at work.

 8. Stop Glorifying Multitasking

-Yes.
-Please stop it.
-While multitasking is an excellent skill that attracts praise at its very mention, do not glorify the skill when it comes to handling projects.
+While multitasking is an excellent skill that attracts praise at its very mention, it’s best not to glorify the skill when handling projects.

 Why do we say that?

-Going by the study, it is clear that multitasking lowers efficiency while focusing on merely getting things done.
-And, simply getting things done will not guarantee the successful project delivery.
+Multitasking lowers efficiency while focusing on merely getting things done.
+And simply getting things done will not guarantee the success of a task or project.

-Do away with multitasking.
+So, do away with multitasking.
 Start and finish each task before hopping on to the next.
-It will bring better clarity and help you accomplish each task with greater zest.
+It will bring better clarity and help you accomplish tasks with greater zest.

 9. Clear the Clutter

-If your desk space sounds more like the latter, then it’s time to revamp your desk right away.
+If your desk space sounds more like the latter, it’s time to revamp it immediately.

+Declutter your desk.
 Clear those pens lying aimlessly on top of the other and put them in a case.
 Stack those scattered files one by one.
 Throw away the empty snack wrappers in the bin.
-Keep your note pads within reach and dust off the surface.
+Keep your notepads within reach and dust off the surface.

 Guess what you have?
 A sparkling clean desk that keeps you in the right frame of mind and inspires everyday productivity.
-It will automatically increase your focus at work leading to better time management.
+This simple hack will automatically increase your focus at work leading to better time management.

 10. Use the Mighty Time Management Tool!

-Forget always being on your toes.
-A good time management tool creates tasks, assigns resources, and sets deadlines for all team members.
+A good time management tool helps create tasks, assign resources, and set deadlines for all team members.
 You can use it to track the tasks on your plate, timelines for each task, and even monitor progress as you work towards achieving your daily goals.

-It is a sure-shot way to ensure efficient time management and increased productivity with each task that you take up.
-The tool has also proven to reduce stress by organizing and scheduling all project tasks effectively.
+Using a tool is a sure-shot way to ensure efficient time management and increased productivity and performance with each task you take up.
+It is also proven to reduce stress by organizing and scheduling all project tasks effectively.

 11. Use a Timer

-Setting a time limit for each task and activity allows you to minimize distractions and strive to complete tasks faster.
-Using a timer can help track efficiency and is one of the best practices for time management.
+Setting a time limit for each task and activity allows you to minimize distractions while striving to complete tasks faster.
+Using a timer can help track efficiency and is one of the simplest time management tips at work.

-Identify the type of task at hand and determine an ideal time by when you should get done with it.
+To start with, identify the type of task and estimate the time required to accomplish the task.
 Set a realistic time limit based on your past performance.

-This technique ensures increased focus and determination to get to the desired result in the quickest way possible.
-By the end of each task, you will get the feeling of accomplishment and better productivity.
-And yes, you get to have a mini-break after achieving each task.
+This technique ensures increased focus and determination to realize the desired result in the quickest way possible.
+And yes, you can set task timers to get a mini-break after achieving each task!

-How often have you procrastinated on a particular task or project?
-Also, what do you think is the reason that you procrastinate?
+You must have found yourself procrastinating on a particular task or project.
+What do you think is the reason that you procrastinate?